Practical Tips for Packing Light for your Cruise

 During our 12 day Med cruise, we met a family where each member did all 12 days of the cruise, plus a day before and a day after the cruise, with 1 piece of carry-on luggage only!
 If they can do that, 7 days is a breeze!

-Luggage and Packing Cubes – Tools to make it easier to travel light on a cruise
+Luggage and Packing Cubes – Accessories for Light Packing on a Cruise

 The right lightweight luggage (to make travel easier) is a life saver, especially if you choose to self disembark at the end of your cruise.
 Packing cubes make it easy to almost not unpack.
 You can keep the cubes unzipped in your drawers, which makes things a lot easier, especially if you’re more than 2 in the cabin.